nodeMevK/senpy-ai/README.md

     68. Can probably clean up class as well but will do that later for sure

     69. Getting pipeline ready, also need to work on db more

+    70. Got PSQL 16 set up on mac after having to do hella nonsense (update OS and other things)